Showing posts with label music. Show all posts

 We loaded back onto the bus and headed to the hotel to freshen up, for we were going to the Double Tree by Hilton for a buffet dinner and show.

-By the time we filled our plates, there was no place to sit with our group.
-We ended up setting up front near the band with a fun group from Louisiana.
+There was no place to sit with our group when we filled our plates.
+We set up in front of a band with a fun group from Louisiana.

 One of the women was a librarian.
-The one sitting next to me had red hair, and she said her husband didn't care for traveling.
-She said when I was growing up, my dad would take me to the pub with him.
+The one sitting beside me had red hair, and she said her husband didn't care for traveling.
+She told me my dad would take me to the pub with him when I was growing up.
 He would give her money to play Pack Man games, and he would go and drink.
 Her dad was much older than her mom.
 Her dad had passed several years back, and her mom remarried, and she didn't care much for her new husband.

-She said if anything happened to her husband, she would never remarry.
+She said she would never remarry if anything happened to her husband.
 Their group had already visited the Fountain of Youth, and she said the water tasted like sulfur.
 This group was a lot of fun, and we all danced around the room waving our napkins to the Saints Go Marching In.

 Sunday, September 4, 2022